 Telecom is steeped in the goal of engineering networks to provide the best possible quality of service.

 Customers are willing to pay less for lower grades of service.
 Not everyone buys into Amazon Prime & next-day delivery.
 The UK still retains a second-class rate for post.
 While we might pay to fast track at the airport on business, we might be happy to pay less for the privilege of queueing a little longer when travelling in a group.

-As for people, so much more so for “things” which are more likely to be have a wider range of tolerance to latency.
+As for people, so much more so for “things” that are more likely to have a wider range of tolerance to latency.
 Sure – safety-critical applications like connected cars, monitoring aircraft engines or trains require absolutely the lowest possible latency.
 But there are a hundred other applications – IoT’s long tail – that don’t.

 In an IoT world, there will be many more value points on the curve for carriers to operate at, and potentially to move between.
-This suggests that it may be more necessary (and more profitable) to be able to reconfigure services in real time.
-The idea of optimizing a network against a lower grade of quality of service requirement seems odd, but may make great business sense.
+This suggests that it may be more necessary (and more profitable) to be able to reconfigure services in real-time.
+The idea of optimizing a network against a lower grade of quality of service requirement seems odd but may make great business sense.
 (In the logistics business, startup Cargomatic’s business model is reselling the odds-and-ends of spare capacity on trucks to people whose delivery just isn’t that time-sensitive.)

 3. 10x devices = 10x failures?

 Maintaining service to 50bn devices connected is going to be a challenge.
 And It just won’t be possible to scale today’s NOC-based processes for detection, diagnosis and resolution of failures.